 We are looking for ways to visualize and interpret the shape of the city’s map in a different perspective.
-Shaping the City deconstruct the map of the city, detaching the blocks from their original geo-location and reorganize them according whatever other information they carry on: size, community, period, population density, income, number of trees, venues, type of terrain, tweets and so on.
-It is a form of counter-mapping, in which other relevant data takes priority over geographical location.
+Shaping the City deconstruct the map of the city, detaching the blocks from their original geo-location and reorganize them according to whatever other information they carry on: size, community, period, population density, income, number of trees, venues, type of terrain, tweets and so on.
+It is a form of counter-mapping, in which other relevant data takes priority over geographical locations.

 Shaping the City is a prototype tool for researchers interested in history, geography and urban planning, which the goal is to enable comparison between different datasets using the shapes of the city as the main structure.
 It is also a playful curiosity-driven interactive visualization, in which the user is invited to explore, discover and learn more about how the city was planned and contrasting to how it has been evolving.

 In the current version, we have mapped the core area of Edmonton, which includes 114 neighbourhoods and more than 4.000 shapes.
 The shapes are grouped by neighbourhoods and by the year when they were established.
-Although a small portion of them lack of the period data, overall experience is not affected.
+Although a small portion of them lack the period data, the overall experience is not affected.
 In the next phase, currently in progress, 95% of Edmonton area will be covered.

 Project website: http://shapingthecity.edmontonpipelines.org/

 Research group website: http://edmontonpipelines.org/